edu-sharing/php-auth-plugin/Readme.md

 You can create such a registration file by calling `php example/example.php`.
 It will create a `private.key` file (make sure to safely store this file and never expose it to clients!).
 The generated `properties.xml` file can then be used to register the app in edu-sharing. (see [Pre-Requisites](#pre-requisites))
+(This is not required when using docker, it will be executed automatically)

 ## Basic Workflow & Features